marsch/Architecture/Connectors/AdapterGuide.md

 [See elastic.io's defintion of a component.json
 file](https://support.elastic.io/support/solutions/articles/14000036334-component-descriptor-structure)

-The intent is that several connectors can be combined to create an [integration flow](https://support.elastic.io/support/solutions/articles/14000032295-what-is-an-integration-flow-).
+The intent is that several adapters can be combined to create an [integration flow](https://support.elastic.io/support/solutions/articles/14000032295-what-is-an-integration-flow-).
  Several integration flows can then collectively form an integration.

-# What API Functionality is Necessary to Build a Connector?
+# What API Functionality is Necessary to Build a Adapter?
-In order to build a connector which will perform generic CRUD operations (for business objects where business rules allow CRUD operations) the API must expose CRUD functionality.
+In order to build a adapter which will perform generic CRUD operations (for business objects where business rules allow CRUD operations) the API must expose CRUD functionality.
 More specifically, the API must allow the following: